Holt Castle remains

 Sir William kept Holt Castle until he rashly supported a futile plot to overthrow Henry in 1495.
 For this he became one of the few nobles to be executed by Henry, whose general policy of leniency was designed to foster peace and stability after almost a century of turmoil.

+After the dissolution of the monasteries, lead from Basingwerk Abbey was reused at Holt Castle.
 Like many Welsh castles, Holt was garrisoned and attacked in the Civil War of the 17th century and then damaged to prevent further military use.
 Much of the castle’s stones were recycled to build Eaton Hall, near Chester.

 The castle’s remains were repaired in 2013.
 They’re managed by Wrexham County Borough Council and are open to the public at all times.